We have so much to celebrate! Over the past 20 years there have been hundreds of connections made between Chicago-Kiryat Gat-Lachish-Shafir. Read More

 The cyberbullying prevention training is a program for teachers, students and parents in the Partnership region by Matzmichim, an Israeli violence reduction organization.

-skills that lead to positive behavior among classmates.
+students' social-emotional skills that lead to positive behavior among classmates.

 In addition, parents attend lectures that encourage them to promote their children's ethical use of technology on and off campus.
 Educators receive support resources (lesson plans and ongoing guidance) to further reinforce program learning.

 Through the Partnership, JUF has been supporting Matzmichim’s cyberbullying prevention training in Kiryat Gat, Lachish Regional Council and Shafir Regional Council since 2017.

 Connecting the Community